 Before we get into this Liquid Death mountain water review, let’s go over some of the brand’s pros and cons:

 Crack open a cold one with the boys.
-And no, we don’t mean beer.
+And no, I don’t mean beer.
 Liquid Death is intent on revolutionizing the way we think about bottled water.

 Marketed to be the ‘Van Halen’ equivalent of Nestle and Aquafina, this beverage brand ensures that their product is as spectacular as the can it comes in.
 Currently, they only have two versions of their beverage: still and sparkling.